 Seasonal Charities Offered by West Virginia Catholic Charities

-This back to school program provides eligible children with much needed free school supplies.
-They work with businesses, community organizations and also public schools to make sure needy children have the opportunity to have the supplies they need to start the school year off right.
-Your child may receive backpacks, pens, pencils notebooks, paper, and possible uniforms when available.
+This back-to-school program provides eligible children with much-needed free school supplies.
+They work with businesses, community organizations, and public schools to make sure needy children can have the supplies they need to start the school year off right.
+Your child may receive backpacks, pens, pencils, notebooks, paper, and possible uniforms when available.

 Holiday Food Baskets

 Food baskets are given out to approved families.
-Many families need help with groceries, but most of all during Thanksgiving, and the Christmas holidays.
-This is made possible by the donations from the community, individuals, and other organizations.
+Many families need help with groceries, but most of all during Thanksgiving and the Christmas holidays.
+This is made possible by donations from the community, individuals, and other organizations.

 Winter Clothing Drive

 Many struggling families can not afford to buy clothing to keep their families warm.
-If you do not have warm clothing, Catholic Charities does give Winter coats, hats and gloves for adults and children.
-Please contact this organization in the Fall to make sure your children can get the cold weather clothing they need.
+If you do not have warm clothing, Catholic Charities gives winter coats, hats, and gloves for adults and children.
+Please contact this organization in the Fall to ensure your children can get the cold weather clothing they need.

 Christmas Angel Tree

-This program gives out free toys and gifts to low-income children, families and the homeless.
-If you are looking for a Christmas help, you can register at locations in your city.
-In order to be eligible to receive help, you must meet the federal qualifications and minimum poverty guidelines.
-You will need to bring proof of your financial standing as well as documentation from the Department of Social Services if you are received assistance.
+This program gives out free toys and gifts to low-income children, families, and the homeless.
+If you are looking for Christmas help, you can register at locations in your city.
+To be eligible to receive help, you must meet the federal qualifications and minimum poverty guidelines.
+You will need to bring proof of your financial standing and documentation from the Department of Social Services if you are received assistance.
 They help children up to the age of 12 years and the elderly from 62 and up.